siddhantbhagat8/recipe-calorie-prediction/README.md

 - **Application**: Given the diverse range of ingredients and cooking methods that can influence the calorie content of a recipe, RandomForestRegressor's ability to handle complex, non-linear relationships makes it well-suited for our prediction task.

 ### Hyperparameter Tuning
-For the RandomForestRegressor, we performed hyperparameter tuning using GridSearchCV.
-We experimented with different values for `n_estimators` (the number of trees in the forest) and `max_depth` (the maximum depth of the trees).
+For the RandomForestRegressor, I performed hyperparameter tuning using GridSearchCV.
+I experimented with different values for `n_estimators` (the number of trees in the forest) and `max_depth` (the maximum depth of the trees).

 - **Best Parameters**: The best-performing hyperparameters were found to be {'max_depth': 10, 'n_estimators': 50}.
 This configuration balances the model's complexity with its ability to generalize, avoiding both underfitting and overfitting.
 - **Method**: GridSearchCV was used for its exhaustive search over the specified parameter grid.
 This method is beneficial for systematically working through multiple combinations of parameter tunes, cross-validating as it goes to determine which tune gives the best performance.